openupm/openupm/docs/docs/index.md

 manifest updated, please open unity project to apply changes
 ```

-Please visit [openupm-cli readme](https://github.com/openupm/openupm-cli#openupm-cli) for usage.
+Please visit [openupm-cli readme](https://github.com/openupm/openupm-cli#openupm-cli) for more usages.

-A seamlessly unity editor integration may come in 2020.
+A seamlessly unity editor integration may come in 2020, see [#10](https://github.com/openupm/openupm/issues/10).

 ### Automatic Build Pipelines

-OpenUPM maintains a [curated list](https://github.com/openupm/openupm/tree/master/data/packages) of open source upm repositories hosting on GitHub.
-The build pipelines monitor the list, detect valid git tags of each repository, and publish new releases automatically.
-This is different with the traditional package registry which requires package maintainer to publish releases regularly.
-The automatic process simplified the package publishing process.
-And as a side effect, anyone with a GitHub account can contribute an upm package repository to the build pipelines, so called the [package hunter](/contributors/) to help the platform grow.
+OpenUPM maintains a [curated list](https://github.com/openupm/openupm/tree/master/data/packages) of open source UPM repositories hosting on GitHub.
+The build pipelines monitoring the list, detecting valid git tags and publishing new package releases.
+The continuous publishing approach is different with the traditional package registry that requires the package owner/maintainer to submit publish releases manually.
+Though CI tool delivers a similar continuous publishing experience, while the way OpenUPM works enabling not only packager owners/maintainers, but any developers with a GitHub account to contribute new UPM packages to the platform.
+The later role is called the [package hunter](/contributors/) to help the platform grow faster.

 ## Why Not ...?

 ### Unity Asset Store

 [Unity asset store](https://assetstore.unity.com/) is the official solution for publishing software SDKs, asset packs and services, offering both paid and free contents.
-It has a progressive way to convert it's large libraries to compatible with upm package format.
+Since Unity 2019.3, developer can download the installed assets directly from the UPM window.
+However assets are installed into the Asset folder, the old fashion way is a good for managing assets, but lacking the dependency management make it not good enough for managing libraries and tools.
+Unity has a progressive way to encourage it's large contents to convert to UPM format.
+But it takes years to achieve that.

-OpenUPM is focused on open source upm package from day one.
-Open source brings benefits like high quality software, better collaboration, lesser costs... will eventually plays an important role for unity development.
+OpenUPM is focusing on open source UPM packages from the day one.
+The open source Unity community is not very strong at the moment, but growing fast, and will eventually play an important role of Unity development.

 ### Other 3rd-party Registries

-The other 3rd-party registries like [xcrew.dev](https://xcrew.dev/), [upm-packages.dev](https://upm-packages.dev/) and [unitynuget-registry](https://unitynuget-registry.azurewebsites.net) offers valuable contents and usually maintained by a few passionate developers regularly.
+The other 3rd-party registries like [xcrew.dev](https://xcrew.dev/), [upm-packages.dev](https://upm-packages.dev/) and [unitynuget-registry](https://unitynuget-registry.azurewebsites.net) offering valuable contents and usually maintained by a few passionate developers.

-If the package repository is available and in compliance with open source license, upm structure and valid git tags, then it could be added to OpenUPM without changes, unless it requires a custom build process.
-OpenUPM doesn't require the package owner to publish a package.
-It allows any GitHub user to contribute new discovered package, and may grow faster with the community.
+If repositories of these UPM packages are hosting on GitHub, then they could be contributed to the OpenUPM platform as well.

-In fact that openupm-cli is designed to support any 3rd-party registries when passing [registry option](https://github.com/openupm/openupm-cli#command-options).
-An example to search unitynuget-registry.
+In fact that openupm-cli is designed to support any 3rd-party registries when specifying the [registry option](https://github.com/openupm/openupm-cli#command-options). i.e. search the unitynuget-registry.

 ```sh
 $ openupm search memory --registry=https://unitynuget-registry.azurewebsites.net